p0stw3b/programming-25/data/ru/part-8/4-defining-methods.md

 <sample-output>

-Пожалуйста, введите целые числа:
+Please type in integer numbers:
 **4**
 **2**
 **5**
 **2**
 **-1**
-Сумма чисел: 13
+Sum of numbers: 13
-Среднее чисел: 3.25
+Mean of numbers: 3.25
-Сумма четных чисел: 8
+Sum of even numbers: 8
-Сумма нечетных чисел: 5
+Sum of odd numbers: 5

 </sample-output>